holepunchto/hyperdrive/README.md

 #### `archive.version`

 The label of the most recent checkpoint.

-#### `archive.semver`

-The label of the most recent semantic-version checkpoint.
-This can differ from `archive.version` when the most recent checkpoint was not a semver.
+Note that its only populated after archive.open(cb) has been fired.

 #### `archive.append(entry, callback)`